-In this case the Administration of Railways allocates new paths in order to restore the situation to normal.
+In this case the Administration of Railways allocates new paths via Trassenportal or the interfaces TAF/TAP TSI in order to restore the situation to normal.

-In an emergency and in a case of absolute necessity, especially for an accident, a failure rendering the infrastructure momentarily unusable, or any other event preventing the use of the infrastructure under normally safe conditions, the allocated train paths are cancelled by ACF without prior notice for the time needed to repair the installations or to eliminate the reason of the stoppage of train traffic.
+In an emergency and in a case of absolute necessity, especially for an accident, a failure rendering the infrastructure momentarily unusable, or any other event preventing the use of the infrastructure under normally safe conditions, the allocated train paths have to be deleted in Trassenportal for the time needed to repair the installations or to eliminate the reason of the stoppage of train traffic.
 ACF will attribute alternative capacities that best meets the needs of the concerned railway undertaking.